biopragmatics/oquat/docs/invalids/prefix/go.md

 ## `pw`: Pathway ontology

-Identifiers for this prefix are given incorrectly correctly in `pw`.
+Identifiers for this prefix are given incorrectly in `pw`.
+See the [GitHub repository](https://github.com/rat-genome-database/PW-Pathway-Ontology).

 | external_xref        |   usages_count | usages                                          |
 |----------------------|----------------|-------------------------------------------------|